The rebirth of American manufacturing: Growth and innovation

 Government investment in U.S. manufacturing

-Chart source: Deloitte, "Executing on the $2 trillion investment to boost American competitiveness," 03/16/2023
+Source: Deloitte, "Executing on the $2 trillion investment to boost American competitiveness," 03/16/2023.
+Legislative policy may influence these figures, but it is too early to assess their potential impact.

-Chart description: Bar chart showing the $USD amount invested in different manufacturing initiatives including the Infrastructure Investment and Jobs Act, Inflation Reduction Act, CHIPS and Science Act
+Chart description: Bar chart showing the $USD amount invested in different manufacturing initiatives including the Infrastructure Investment and Jobs Act, Inflation Reduction Act, CHIPS and Science Act.

-Total Construction Spending: Manufacturing in the U.S.
+Total construction spending: manufacturing in the U.S.

-Chart Description: Shaded line chart depicting U.S. manufacturing spending from 2018 to 2024, highlighting that spending has tripled since January of 2020.
+Chart description: Shaded line chart depicting U.S. manufacturing spending from 2018 to 2024, highlighting that spending has tripled since January of 2020.

 U.S. MANUFACTURING IS GAINING STEAM